How to Extract Jewelry Memo Data to Excel

 Every memo line eventually needs a closing event.
 The register is doing its job when that close-out is visible and documented rather than implied from memory.
 In practice, there are three distinct paths, and each one should leave a different trail in the spreadsheet.

 1. Sold: close the memo line as sold, then obtain or match the supplier invoice that references the memo.
 The payable belongs to the later invoice event, not to the original memo receipt.
+When that invoice finally arrives, the same row-by-row discipline applies on the AP side — see pulling jewelry and watch supplier invoices into Excel with model, serial, and certificate fields for the matching intake pattern.
 Once that invoice exists, it can move into the same ordinary controls discussed in retail AP automation workflows.

 2. Returned: close the memo line only after the business has shipment evidence and, ideally, confirmation that the supplier received the return.
 The important point is documentary discipline, not a legal or insurance lecture.